You Can Make a Difference

 Support the UMHDI Today

 Your tax deductive gift will support a new crop and new kind of agriculture.
-Click on an icon below to make an unrestricted donation or support your favorite part of our work.
+Click on the link below to lend your support.

 The Hazelnut Development Fund is co-managed by UW-Extension, UW-Steven's Point, and University of Minnesota.
 Donations made through this website are deposited with the University of Wisconsin Foundation as the fiscal agent for our project.
 Funds are used by the UMHDI according to the UMHDI Hazelnut Development Fund Charter Agreement between UW-Extension, UW-Steven's Point, and University of Minnesota.
 All donors will receive an annual report highlighting the use of donor funds.
 Questions about the fund should be direct to Jason Fischbach at 715-209-2715 or firstname.lastname@example.org.